Noncommunicable diseases - fast facts!

 That means we can prevent them through cost-effective strategies and policies to improve population health, focusing on these five areas.
 Some of these interventions include:

-• Taxes and warning labels on tobacco products
+• Taxes and warning labels on tobacco products, alcohol and unhealthy foods

 • Eliminating smoking in public spaces